michellejm/LLMs-fall-23/final-project-details.md

 # Final Project

 ### Key dates:

 * Nov 12: Proposal due
 * Nov 13: 1:1 meeting to discuss plan (Zoom)
 * Nov 27: Proof of concept due
 * Nov 27-Dec 4: Get & give feedback from peers
+* Dec 4: Email Michelle to say what format your poster will be
 * Dec 11: "poster" session

 ### Overview